 Take precautions to safeguard valuables and cash.
 Leave them in hotel safes, where practicable.
 Keep copies of important documents, including passports, in a separate place.

-There is often an increase in criminal activity, especially property crimes, leading up to the holiday season.
+There is often an increase in criminal activity, especially property crimes, leading up to the Christmas and Easter holiday periods.
 Take extra care and be vigilant during this period.

 There is no effective public transport system.
 Taxis can be arranged through hotels and you should use pre-booked taxis where possible.

 A British driving licence or International Driving Permit is valid for use in Lesotho for up to three months.
 If you wish to drive for a longer period, you will need a local driving licence.

 Driving standards in Lesotho are poor and you should drive carefully.
 Local mini-bus taxis are often poorly maintained, uninsured, and ignore road safety rules.
 Animals roaming on the roads are a hazard, especially at night.

 The FCDO can’t offer advice on the safety of individual airlines.
 However, the International Air Transport Association publishes a list of registered airlines that have been audited and found to meet a number of operational safety standards and recommended practices.
 This list is not exhaustive and the absence of an airline from this list does not necessarily mean that it is unsafe.

 The International Civil Aviation Organisation has carried out an audit of the level of implementation of the critical elements of safety oversight in Lesotho.